 We had dinner at Nobu last week, excellent.
 One of my favourites is Taxi, the restaurant above Transport bar, in Federation Square.
-The Rockpool Bar & Grill is also reliably good in that area. almost 8 years ago
+The Rockpool Bar & Grill is also reliably good in that area. about 9 years ago

 I'm bringing my six-year-old son with me to London for a year.
 What are the good primary schools around Central London?